-In 1925, Helen Keller challenged Lions to aid persons who are deaf as well as those who are blind.
+In 1925, Helen Keller, a woman who had been blind and deaf since childhood, challenged Lions to aid persons who are deaf as well as those who are blind.
 Since that time, Lions have developed many projects that focus on service to persons who are deaf or hard of hearing.